 Take Ancoats in Manchester as a prime example.
 After years of neglect, the district was given £250 million by the government for redevelopment in 2000, and everyone with a piece of land or property in Ancoats felt the benefits.

-These days, a property in Ancoats could cost £750,000, according to the Manchester Evening News, so it just goes to show how a run-down area can easily become one of the most sought-after places to live.
+These days, a property in Ancoats could cost £750,000, so it just goes to show how a run-down area can easily become one of the most sought-after places to live.

 If you want a little extra tip from us, look to see where tram stations and Waitroses are being built.
 Apparently, the price of a home can increase between 25-50% if the upmarket grocery is within walking distance.